A History of Impact from Your Generous Giving

 Coronavirus & Subsequent Emergency Response Fund 2020

-So far in 2020, Estes Park Health Foundation has responded to the coronavirus pandemic by funding additional personal protective equipment (PPE) for staff, retrofitting 7 rooms to negative pressure rooms (4 in Med/Surg and 3 in the Emergency Dept), and underwriting the cost of a COVID-19 direct real-time RT-PCR assay testing system.
+So far in 2020, Estes Park Health Foundation has responded to the coronavirus pandemic by funding additional personal protective equipment (PPE) for staff, retrofitting 7 rooms to negative pressure rooms (4 in Med/Surg and 3 in the Emergency Dept), underwriting the cost of two COVID-19 direct real-time RT-PCR assay testing systems, and paying for COVID-19 tests for uninsured residents of the Estes Valley, both documented and undocumented.
+When a vaccine is available at Estes Park Health, EPHF will also fund costs associated with the vaccine not covered by government funding (storage, PPE/consumable supplies, administration, etc.) for uninsured Estes Valley residents, both documented and undocumented.

 In July of 2020, Estes Park Health Foundation fully funded the purchase of a COVID-19 Direct real-time RT-PCR assay testing system, which is the recommended testing method to diagnose the viral infection.
 With the implementation of this system, Estes Park Health can run eight COVID-19 tests in-house simultaneously, providing EPH physicians results in 80 minutes.
-Current in-house test procedures allow in-house patient samples to run one at a time and are only offered as part of a full respiratory panel, leaving all outpatient and pre-op screening samples to be transported to Children’s Hospital.
-Samples sent out have a turnaround time of up to 48 hours.
-Having the new COVID-19 test analyzer available right here at Estes Park Health will give Estes Valley residents, visitors, and staff fast and efficient results.
+The previous in-house test procedures allowed in-house patient samples to run one at a time and were only offered as part of a full respiratory panel, leaving all outpatient and pre-op screening samples to be transported to Children’s Hospital.
+Samples sent out had a turnaround time of up to 48 hours.
+Having the new COVID-19 test analyzer available right here at Estes Park Health gives Estes Valley residents, visitors, and staff fast and efficient results.

 3D Mammography Campaign 2019